 Eric J. McNulty is Associate Director and Program Faculty at Harvard’s National Preparedness Leadership Initiative (NPLI).
 Called a “crisis leadership expert” in the Financial Times and New York Times, his work centers on helping leaders navigate high-stakes, high-stress situations and motivate their organizations through turbulent times.
 He has particular expertise working with subject matter experts such as engineers, physicians, and public safety leaders as well as executives in industries with high risk profiles such as aviation, energy, healthcare, and travel/hospitality.

 He is the co-author of You’re It: Crisis, Change, and How to Lead When it Matters Most (PublicAffairs, 2019) and the second edition of Renegotiating Health Care: Resolving Conflict to Build Collaboration (Jossey-Bass, 2011).
 McNulty writes a regular online column for Strategy + Business He has written multiple articles for the Harvard Business Review (HBR), Sloan Management Review, CNN.com, and others as well as numerous academic journals.

 McNulty is the principal author of the NPLI’s case studies on leadership decision making in the Boston Marathon bombing response, innovation in the response Hurricane Sandy and the professional/political interface in the Deepwater Horizon response drawing upon his firsthand research as well as extensive interviews with leaders involved in the responses.
-He has also researched and written on the H1N1 pandemic response and the domestic response to Ebola in 2014-2015.
+He was on the core team that developed the NPLI’s “swarm” model of highly collaborative leadership.

-McNulty holds a Bachelor’s Degree in Economics (with honors) from the University of Massachusetts at Amherst and a Master’s degree in Leadership from Lesley University.
+McNulty holds a Bachelor of Arts degree in Economics (with honors) from the University of Massachusetts at Amherst and a Master of Arts degree in Leadership from Lesley University.